jamoyex/Livechat-SAAS/README.md

 # Livechat-SAAS

-A real-time chat application built with Node.js, Express, MySQL, and Socket.IO.
+A real-time chat application built with Node.js, Express, PostgreSQL, and Socket.IO.
 This application features a multi-tenant structure where users can manage multiple businesses, each with their own team and chat widget.

 ## Features